mozilla/remote-settings/docs/deployment.rst

 The *reader* service is made of three components:

-- a folder where the Remote Settings git repository is checked out
+- a folder where the Remote Settings Data git repository is checked out
 - a Web API service that points to this folder
 - a cronjob that regularly pulls the latest data from the Git origin